edoelas/tfgBlog/_posts/2020-04-12-client-server-communication.md

 The two options that I have evaluated are ZeroMQ and RabbitMQ.
 I have decided to use RabbitMQ since it seems that is easier to use and I do not need the extra speed that ZeroMQ offers.

+## Conclusion

+Before continue theorizing about how to implement the communication I want to create the serialisation and the unserialization functions for the server and client message.
+After that I will try to implement a isolated simplified version of the communication protocol which I can use to find problems.
+When I have something that is good enough I will implement it in the project.